thehenchnerd

 3. Three times a week is ample—work as hard as you can tolerate.
 Being able to generate and tolerate intensity is a skill you’ll develop over time.

-Following a similar pattern to my 10-week fat loss course article, simplicity shouldn’t be mistaken for being an ineffective tool.
+Simplicity shouldn’t be mistaken for being an ineffective tool.
 Put simply, “You’re stressing your body to perform at a level it’s not used to.
 Continue to do that and work harder each time, and you’ll progress and get fitter.”

 Back To Basics